-Mounting PLC: If this step fails, first ensure that you started MyPLC as root.
+- Mounting PLC: If this step fails, first ensure that you started MyPLC as root.
 Check /etc/sysconfig/plc to ensure that PLC_ROOT and PLC_DATA refer to the right locations.
 You may also have too many existing loopback mounts, or your kernel may not support loopback mounting, bind mounting, or the ext3 filesystem.
 Try freeing at least one loopback device, or re-compiling your kernel to support loopback mounting, bind mounting, and the ext3 filesystem.
 If you see an error similar to Permission denied while trying to open /plc/root.img, then SELinux may be enabled.
-If you installed MyPLC on Fedora Core 4 or 5, use the Security Level Configuration utility to configure SELinux to be Permissive.

-- Starting database server: If this step fails, check /plc/root/var/log/pgsql and /plc/root/var/log/boot.log.
+See the Section called Requirements above for details. - Starting database server: If this step fails, check /plc/root/var/log/pgsql and /plc/root/var/log/boot.log.
 The most common reason for failure is that the default PostgreSQL port, TCP port 5432, is already in use.
 Check that you are not running a PostgreSQL server on the host system. - Starting web server: If this step fails, check /plc/root/var/log/httpd/error_log and /plc/root/var/log/boot.log for obvious errors.
 The most common reason for failure is that the default web ports, TCP ports 80 and 443, are already in use.
 Check that you are not running a web server on the host system. - Bootstrapping the database: If this step fails, it is likely that the previous step (Starting web server) also failed.
 Another reason that it could fail is if PLC_API_HOST (see the Section called Changing the configuration) does not resolve to the host on which the API server has been enabled.
 By default, all services, including the API server, are enabled and run on the same host, so check that PLC_API_HOST is either localhost or resolves to a local IP address. - Starting crond: If this step fails, it is likely that the previous steps (Starting web server and Bootstrapping the database) also failed.
 If not, check /plc/root/var/log/boot.log for obvious errors.
 This step starts the cron service and generates the initial set of XML files that the Slice Creation Service uses to determine slice state.